+The nine clusters consist of one to nine countries:

 The first cluster consist of Czech Republic, Latvia, and Poland who form a distinct and highly consistent cluster, with all ties between these countries ≥ 90%.
 No other country has a partial membership in this cluster.